Wacom-Developer/sdk-for-ink-android/Samples/WILL3InkRasterRenderingDemo/README.md

 * Login using your Wacom ID
 * Select **Downloads for ink**
-* Download **WILL SDK for ink for Android (version 3.0)**
+* Download **WILL SDK for Android**
 * Accept the End User License Agreement to use the SDK

 The downloaded Zip file contains the SDK with documentation.

 ## SDK license

-The SDK is free of charge and does not need a license.
+The SDK is does not need a license token.

 ## Using the WILL SDK

-The WILL SDK for Android is distributed as a java jar library.
+The WILL SDK for Android is distributed as an java jar library.

 ## Building the Demo